Mobile, AL, US

 She holds an MFA in Writing from Vermont College and taught “Writing Techniques for Teachers” at Towson University in Maryland until she moved to Atlanta in 2004.
 She also taught writing in the MFA program at Lesley University in Cambridge, Massachusetts, and at Vermont College.

-Deborah has written two picture books: One Wide Sky (Harcourt, 2003), a Children’s Book of the Month Club selection, and Freedom Summer (Simon & Schuster, 2001), winner of numerous awards, including dual Ezra Jack Keats Awards, and the Coretta Scott King / Steptoe award for illustrator Jerome Lagarrigue.
+Deborah has written the picture books: One Wide Sky (Harcourt, 2003), a Children’s Book of the Month Club selection, and Freedom Summer (Simon & Schuster, 2001), winner of numerous awards, including dual Ezra Jack Keats Awards, and the Coretta Scott King/Steptoe award for illustrator Jerome Lagarrigue.
+She also wrote a picture book about Robert Kennedy.

 When not writing, Deborah enjoys reading, gardening, singing, playing the banjo, and cooking.
-She keeps a blog, www.deborahwiles1.blogspot.com, where she chronicles her writing and life.
+She keeps a blog where she chronicles her writing and life.

 Deborah lives in Atlanta, Georgia, where she avoids the traffic, writes songs with her husband, jazz pianist Jim Pearce, climbs Stone Mountain, and grows the world’s most beautiful zinnias.